francesmx/fe-interview/README.md

 ### Accessibility Checklist

+App is scoring 100% for accessibility for automated checks with AXE and Lighthouse.

 - [x] Design – Use accessible colours (contrast & colour blindness), font size, layout, motion & interactions

 - [x] Content – Copy is written using plain language with clear and unique links & CTAs, ALT text & hidden labels